Signposting

 Posted in ARP, Blog Posts | Leave a comment

-I look at the field of Creative Computing, where students use GenAI not just for writing, but to engage in a range of computer engineering practices – for instance, writing code, debugging, explaining the codebase, setting up workspaces, writing a code repository description, and more.
-In this respect, AI literacy is shifted to a set of technical and practical skills closely related to computer science.
-Dincă et al. (2023) highlight that the benefits of AI coding tools in computer science rely on the human programmers’ safeguard:
+I look at the field of Creative Computing, where students use GenAI not just for writing, but to engage in a range of programming practices: writing code, debugging, explaining the code, setting up workspaces, writing code descriptions, and more.
+In programming, AI literacy often refers to a set of technical and practical skills closely related to computer science.
+Dincă et al. (2023) highlight that the benefits of AI coding tools rely on the human programmers’ safeguard:

 “The use of specialized AI tools in software development has the potential to increase productivity when utilized by experienced users, particularly for repetitive coding tasks.
 The implementations, however, must be subjected to meticulous scrutiny.”

-This highlights that the requirement for technical skills can create barriers for students to be AI-literate.
-The ability to review, curate, and safeguard AI outputs assumes one to have a programming or computer science background.
-For instance, being able to understand and correct programming concepts, and to accurately articulate tasks and goals when prompting the AI.
+This highlights that the barriers for students to be AI-literate: The ability to review, curate, and safeguard AI’s outputs assumes one to have strong technical skills.
+These skills can include being able to understand and correct programming concepts, and to accurately articulate tasks and goals when prompting the AI, and etc. Therefore, the challenge here is that, in order for one to become AI-literate in AI coding tools, one need to have a programming or computer science background in the first place.

-Therefore, the problem of the use of AI coding tools in the pedagogy in creative computing is twofold: (a) the ability to use AI coding tools can be desired in future workspaces in the industry, we would therefore like to encourage students’ use and integration of these tools in their programming workflow, and (b) the misuse of AI coding tools (e.g., shortcut learning, misconduct) need to be avoid, and ensuring that those learning outcomes regarding technical programming skills can be accurately assessed.
+Therefore, the problem of the use of AI coding tools in the pedagogy in creative computing is twofold: (a) the ability to use AI coding tools can be desired in future workspaces in the industry, we would therefore like to encourage the equal use and integration of these tools in students’ programming workflow, and (b) the misuse of AI coding tools (e.g., shortcut learning, misconduct) need to be avoid, and ensuring that those learning outcomes regarding technical programming skills can be accurately assessed.

 My positionality